Skip to main content

 Black Mirror - A disturbing new reality

-This is one those shows where we go “This is weird”.
+Black Mirror is one of those shows where we say, “This is weird,” from the very first minute.
 Not a bad kind of weird though!

-In the end, I think it’s a very interesting show and it’s totally worth your time.
+In the end, I think it’s a very interesting show, standing in the same lineage as The Twilight Zone but updated for a digital age, and it’s totally worth your time.

 Comments